wtsi-hgi/cromwell-setup/README.md

 https://github.com/broadinstitute/cromwell/blob/develop/cromwell.examples.conf

 ## Switching to Pipeline v2 backend
 With the latest Cromwell (currently 36) this should allow CWL to work on Google Cloud.
 Need to test.
-ANd get back to them if there are any problems.
+And get back to them if there are any problems.

 https://cromwell.readthedocs.io/en/develop/backends/Google/

+# Data files
+The compressed archive holds the input files, options files and wdl file for the test runs.
+The options file used in the end was the 'logging workflow' one as that copies out some useful overall logs.
+The other logging options seemed less useful in this case.

 # Security